Skillable-DavidBehymer/AB-250T00_transform_contact_center_with_ai_in_d365/Instructions/ex-14-copilot-agents.md

 - Copilot is enabled with cross-region data movement confirmed
 - The Dynamics 365 knowledge base is enabled as a Copilot knowledge source in the Customer Support agent settings
 - Copilot help pane, conversation summary, and draft email are enabled on the **Contoso Support Representative** experience profile
-- The Customer Assist Agent is configured with real-time representative assistance on (if available in your environment)
+- The Contact Center agents are configured (if available in your environment)
-- **Contoso Warranty Information** prompt plugin exists